jmcfarlane/chula/docs/about.rst

 #.
 Support for MySQL_ based session.
 Currently only PostgreSQL_ and
    CouchDB are supported.
 With either backend Memcached_ will continue to be used.
+#.
+Consider adding back support for Python-2.5.
+This wouldn't be too
+   difficult - just need to change how the logging singleton works.
+   The other complication would be managing early versions of 2.5 that did not include httplib2, as this is needed by couchdb (if that session backend is used).
+To further complicate things, the version of httplib2 available to most distros [that ship such an old version of Python] is not compatible with couchdb-python_.

 Who's using it
 ++++++++++++++